reactgraphqlacademy/rest-to-graphql-workshop/README.md

 ### Tasks

 - [ ] 1.
 Create a Character type in your schema.
 Here is the [documentation of the character endpont](https://rickandmortyapi.com/documentation/#character-schema).
+    -  [ ] 1.1.
+Add a `characters` field to the Query type.
+    -  [ ] 1.2.
+Add a `characters` resolver to the Query's resolvers.

 - [ ] 2.
 Create an Episode type in your schema.
 Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).